 A substance’s hardness is measured in Mohs, and it indicates how susceptible a stone is to scratches and abrasions.
 Diamonds have a Mohs hardness of 1500, whereas sapphires have a hardness of 400.
 As a result, they are nearly four times less likely to scratch the surface.

 Sapphire is less expensive than diamonds, as you may have guessed.
-However, determining how much less sapphires cost than diamonds is difficult.
+However, determining how much fewer sapphires cost than diamonds is difficult.

 A one-carat diamond can cost anywhere from two thousand to seventeen thousand dollars; however, a diamond engagement ring costs around six thousand dollars on average.